Are you interested in making spiritual practice one of the primary focal points of your day-to-day life?

 For more information, please contact STL@eastbaymeditation.org

 Resilience, Refuge and (R)evolution

 Announcing EBMC’s New Half-year Radical Buddhism Leadership Program for People of Color!

-We are excited to announce EBMC’s newest program: “Resilience, Refuge and (R)evolution” a six month Radical Buddhism leadership program for self-identified People of Color that begins in January of 2019.
+We are excited to announce EBMC’s newest program: “Resilience, Refuge and (R)evolution” a six month Radical Buddhism leadership program for self-identified People of Color that took place January -June 2019.

 In order to nurture and create deepened connectivity, networking and growth for current and future POC leaders, “Resilience, Refuge and (R)evolution” has limited its participation to 35 individuals.

-NOW OFFERED ONLINE (due to COVID-19 pandemic), and in its eighth year, our first year opening this yearlong program to English speakers who are in locations outside of the Bay Area in California in the United States.
-This award-winning yearlong program of East Bay Meditation Center for social change and social justice activists, community workers and volunteers, transformative thought leaders is open to all, with a special invitation to People of Color to apply.
-PiTA 8 trains participants to take practices of inner awareness (mindfulness meditation) into their spheres of activity, and to ground themselves in a Vow Not to Burn Out.
+NOW OFFERED AS A HYBRID PROGRAM (due in part to the COVID-19 pandemic), and in its tenth year, our third year opening this yearlong program to English speakers for whom the time zones work for participation by Zoom.
+Those who can gather at EBMC’s physical space in person are invited to do so, Covid safety measures allowing.
+This award-winning yearlong program of East Bay Meditation Center for social change and social justice activists, community workers and volunteers, transformative thought leaders is open to all, offered on a gift economics (donation) basis, with a special invitation to Black, Indigenous, and People of Color (BIPOC) to apply.
+PiTA 10 trains participants to take practices of inner awareness (mindfulness meditation) into their spheres of activity, and to ground themselves in a Vow Not to Burn Out.

 [Please note: This is a secular mindfulness training program, not a Buddhist or Dharma study program.]

 assisted by apprentice teachers Angel Nguyen, Damali Robertson, Ellen Morrison, Maureen Anderson, and Tracy Stewart, with guest teachers at three or more sessions.